-In the table below, percentage ownership is based on 16,398,599 shares of common stock outstanding as of October 20, 2023.
-The table below does not include the shares Common Stock underlying the Series A Preferred Stock and the Transaction Warrants, as well as the incremental shares issuable under the Exchange Notes as a result of the Exchange, all of which are not issuable prior to obtaining stockholder approval.
+In the table below, percentage ownership is based on 16,398,599 shares of common stock outstanding as of December 6, 2023.
+The table below includes the shares Common Stock underlying the Series A Preferred Stock and the Transaction Warrants, as well as the incremental shares issuable under the Exchange Notes as a result of the Exchange, all of which became issuable upon the Company obtaining stockholder approval at the Special Meeting.